xaoirse/luna/README.md

 - Mutex or channels for wordlist maker? needs to implement setup
 - Merge sql models and mongo models with orm macros
 - Reduce release size
+- Limit for parallel requests to prevent rate limit

 ## To Do
 - [ ] Improve regexes due to captures all segments